spelk24/spelk24.github.io/Resume.md

 ##### Research & Development Product Specialist (10 months)

-- Completes mid- and long-term R&D projects to improve the personal lines insurance product
+-	Completes long-term R&D projects to improve the personal lines insurance product
-- Policy Lifetime Expectancy & Retention modeling
+-	Policy Lifetime Expectancy & Retention modeler
-- Automate workflows with Python, R, and SQL scripts
-- Software Development with Python-Flask and R-Shiny
+-	Software development with Python-Flask and R-Shiny
-- Text-Classification modeling
+-	Text classification modeler
+-	Python, R, and SQL Subject Matter Expert for the R&D team

-##### Market Specialist (1 year, 1 month)
+##### Market Data Analyst (1 year, 1 month)

+-	Automated workflows with Python, R, and SQL scripts
-- Web Scraped external competitor and market data to store in tabular and useable format
+-	Web scraped external competitor and market data to store in tabular and useful format
 -	Tableau Dashboard developer for the Sales and Product Management teams
 -	Performed ad-hoc and data analysis projects using tools such as SAS, Python, R, and Tableau

 #### Federal Deposit Insurance Corporation